tkidman/shifty/readme.md

 ## How does it work?

 Shifty first works out which people can work which shifts, taking into account negs and leave.
-It then goes though night shifts in this order: AAL, ResponsibleOfficer, Standard, Backup, followed by normal shifts in the same order.
+It then goes though night shifts in this order: Non Standard, Standard, Backup, followed by day shifts in the same order.
 Night shifts are shifts that end after 18:30.

 For each shift, shifty calculates a score for the staff members that are available to work that shift.
 The person with